Top 7 Email Marketing Trends in 2021

 - Save time - Hyper-personalization can save us a lot of time with tailored targets and messages.

 Another big trend that is predicted to reign supreme is using user-generated content in email marketing campaigns.
 User-generated content (UGC) is any type of content (text, images, videos, or audio) generated by end-users of products or services.
 This form of content also includes reviews and testimonials.

 There’s proof to claim that user-generated content boosts conversion rates.
 A significant portion of customers (82%) presume that user-generated reviews are valuable and vital.
 About 70% of all customers make their purchasing decisions based on reviews and ratings from previous consumers.
 Hence, when you include these in your emails, you can increase trust in the promoted goods or services.

-In short, email marketing in 2021 should be focusing on building a cohesive, customer-centric experience against the backdrop of excessive data.
+In short, email marketing should be focusing on building a cohesive, customer-centric experience against the backdrop of excessive data.

 Brands eventually find out that they can capitalize on AI, new design modes, and modern technologies to keep emails fresh and personalized.
 In the meantime, you also need to remember that the email content should also be interesting, interactive, relevant, and ensure the sanctity of the customers’ data.

 not your workload